16 Mar 2008

 I had read three books by Elizabeth Buchan.
-I enjoyed 'The Revenge of the Middle-Aged Woman', more than I expected to.
+I enjoyed 'The revenge of the middle-aged woman', more than I expected to.
 I was less sure about 'Against her nature', which I found a bit dull in places.
-And I had mixed feelings about That Certain Age', but still thought it was a good light read on the whole, if a little confusing in places.
+And I had mixed feelings about That certain age', but still thought it was a good light read on the whole, if a little confusing in places.
 Still, I liked them sufficiently to put her others on my wishlist, and received another one for Christmas last year.

-The reason for the marriage is that Matty - the wife - is very wealthy, and can put to rights the delapidated ancestral home belonging to her husband.
+The reason for the marriage is that Matty - the wife - is very wealthy, and can put to rights the dilapidated ancestral home belonging to her husband.
 She loves him, and also wants to get away from her suffocating aunt, who has been her guardian since she lost her parents at a young age.

 So there are also threads of the story involved in the gradual and tasteful renovation of the house, and Matty's growing love of the garden.
 There are secrets within the garden - her new husband and his family refuse to go in part of it, or even talk about it - and some mystery surrounding the family.